anchorpipe/anchorpipe/apps/docs/DEPLOYMENT.md

 **Issue**: GitHub deployments page shows a preview-style URL (e.g., `anchorpipe-docs-xxx.vercel.app`) for production deployments instead of the production domain

-**Explanation**: This is normal behavior.
-Vercel creates a unique deployment URL for each deployment, but your production domain (`anchorpipe-docs.vercel.app`) should still be accessible and working.
+**Explanation**: This is **completely normal and expected behavior**.
+Here's what's happening:

+1. **Vercel creates a unique deployment URL** for each deployment (the preview-style URL like `anchorpipe-docs-qkr3z6dgg-...vercel.app`)
-**Solutions**:
+2. **Your production domain** (`anchorpipe-docs.vercel.app`) is an **alias** that automatically points to the latest production deployment
+3. **Both URLs work** and point to the same deployment - they're just different ways to access it
+4. **GitHub shows the deployment URL** because that's what Vercel reports, but your production domain is configured separately

+**This is not a problem** - it's how Vercel works.
+The production domain is the one you should:

+- Share with users
+- Use in documentation
+- Set as your primary URL

+The preview-style URL in GitHub is just the unique identifier for that specific deployment.
+Both URLs work because they point to the same deployment.

+**Solutions** (only if the production domain doesn't work):

 1. **Verify Production Branch is Set Correctly**:
    - Go to Vercel project settings → **Settings** → **Git**